rjtj2007/42-pagination/README.md

 * `?q=` queries movies by their title.
 * `?min=` queries movies so they appear after this year.
 * `?max=` queries movies so they appear before this year.

+Allow users to sort data by various properties.